-Other management skills needed for layer chicken birds is how well you are going to take care of the birds.
-The cost of medication, vaccination, and personnel management are high.
-This is one reason why people prefer to go into broilers raising than layers chicken.
+Another management skill needed for layer chicken birds is how well you are going to take care of the birds.
+The cost of medication, vaccination, and personnel management is high.
+This is one reason why people prefer to go into broiler raising than layer chicken.

 The next factor in the process of determining the type of chicken farming you want to go into is the profitability of the business.
 Both types of chicken farming are profitable depending on how you look at it.

 For broilers chicken, you can make a profit from it every six weeks which means that you can raise broilers as much as 8 times every year and make money.

 If you’re a beginner that wants to make money easily and maybe ready to spill out some money every few weeks without being concerned about the duration, you can decide to start with broilers.

 If you’re someone that is patient about taking out profit, then going into layers chicken farming is what you should consider going into.